Strawberries (album): Background

-Release

-Strawberries was released in October 1982.
-Limited editions included a strawberry-scented lyric insert.
-The album reached No. 15 in the Official UK Album chart.

 Reception

 Critics praised the album's musicianship and 60s influences.
 Writing in Smash Hits, Fred Dellar gave the album 9 out of 10: "The Damned go totally melodic, offer harmony vocals, employ cellos, sitars and brass sections, and even remember to include a lyric sheet […] This is the kind of pop album Paul McCartney would be pleased to have his moniker on".

 In Sounds, Steve Keaton wrote that "Strawberries is the Damned at their most melodic and subversive".
 He added that the album "manages to indulge both Dave Vanian’s darkly obsessive Gothic vision and the good Captain's psychedelic whims without sacrificing any hard rock sensibilities.
 'Strawberries' should be the LP to grant the Damned the recognition they've courted for so long".

-Trouser Press described the album as "eclectic and inconsistent but well-produced [...] and boasting some fine tunes [...], [Strawberries] shows Sensible's increasing pop prominence [...] and Vanian's willingness to explore a stylistic pallette with no debt to punk".
+Trouser Press described the album as "eclectic and inconsistent but well-produced [...] and boasting some fine tunes [...], [Strawberries] shows Sensible's increasing pop prominence [...] and Vanian's willingness to explore a stylistic Pallette with no debt to punk".
 Other critics have noted the album's embrace of psychedelic pop, as well as gothic rock.

 In a negative contemporary review, NME called Strawberries "a miserable (w)retch of a record, spewing fourth enough nauseous 'nostalgia' to fill a book entitled 'Why The Damned Never Made It', without once touching any spirit.
 It seems they're doomed to regurgitating their history 'til the aftertaste becomes too bad to bear".

 AllMusic's retrospective review was favourable: "Recuperating a bit from The Black Album's uneven impact while still aiming to try whatever they want in studio, [...]
 [Strawberries is] by turns sprightly and cheerful, dark and dramatic, energetic and snarling, or all that and more at once, [...] [and] defies usual expectations to be yet another good rock album from the band".